PicoSearch

 Tibetans use the liquor from boiled rhubarb leaves as natural mordant that works best with animal fibres.

 Apparently, a pound of rhubarb leaves can mordant several pounds of fibre.
+Boil the leaves for an hour to extract the tannin.
 Make sure you boil the leaves in a well-ventilated area, as the fumes can cause problems, and note that rhubarb leaves contain oxalic acid, which is a poison, and should not be eaten.

 Rhubarb roots as a dye